Dressing babies for bed: the basics

 Dress your baby in layers of fitted clothing rather than just thick pyjamas.
 You can add or take away layers as the temperature changes.

 No hats and beanies in bed

 Babies cool themselves down by releasing heat from their heads and faces.

 Babies can quickly overheat if they fall asleep wearing hats or beanies.
 So it’s important to keep your baby’s head uncovered during sleep.
 Headwear in bed can also be a choking or suffocation hazard.

-Your baby’s hands and feet might feel cool, but this isn’t a good indication of his temperature.
-You can find out how hot your baby really is by feeling his back or tummy.
+Your baby’s hands and feet might feel cool, but this isn’t a good indication of temperature.
+You can find out how hot your baby really is by feeling baby’s back or tummy.

-Never use electric blankets or hot water bottles to warm your baby up during colder weather.
+Never use electric blankets or hot water bottles to warm your baby during colder weather.

-Wrapping helps your baby settle for sleep, as well as stay in the safe sleeping position on his back.
+Wrapping helps babies settle for sleep, as well as stay in a safe sleeping position on their backs.

-Also check that there’s enough room for your baby to stretch his legs and that the wrap isn’t too tight around his chest and hips.
+Also check that there’s enough room for your baby to stretch their legs and that the wrap isn’t too tight around baby’s chest and hips.
 Wrapping a baby’s legs and chest too tightly can lead to hip and breathing problems.

-Babies can be wrapped from birth until they start showing signs that they can roll onto their tummies, usually around four months.
+Babies can be wrapped from birth until they start showing signs that they can roll onto their tummies, usually around 4 months.